jschatzer/perlre/README.md

 ```
 (ql:quickload :perlre)

-;29.4.2015 with new version of let-over-lambda
+29.4.2015 with new version of let-over-lambda
 (named-readtables:in-readtable lol:lol-syntax)

+22.5.2015
+removed lol readtable dependency

 (#~s'(A)'*\1*'i "hanna")        ; => "h*a*nna"